Novashh/Disney-plus-React-Js/README.md

 # React-Carousel
 # React-Router

-# In portfolio There is no Responsiveness so I updated It now It Responsive
+# In portfolio There is no Responsiveness so I updated It now It Responsive for smaller devices

 # Output